alphagov/govuk-rfcs/rfc-172-graphql-for-govuk.md

 7. Whether pagination is required for nested resources, or whether we can only use pagination for top level queries

 8. Whether we need to adjust caching behaviour to lessen the impact of performance degradations (e.g. by using [stale-while-revalidate][stale-while-revalidate])

+9. Whether to allow third-parties to access the API, and if so what governance we should have around use of the API

 We will also need to ensure that the implementation is able to meet various non-functional requirements - that it can handle production load with sufficiently high reliability and performance, that it's sufficiently observable etc.